PQ-GCN: Enhancing Text Graph Question Classification with Phrase Features: Related Work

 \subsection{Automatic Question Classification}

-One of the earliest works on Question Classification was in~\cite{li-roth-2002-learning} which made use of support vector machines (SVMs) and explored a variety of features like lexical, synctactic, and semantic features.
-Another reference work by~\cite{huang-etal-2008-question} also discusses usage of head words and hypernyms as features for SVM and maximum entropy (ME) algorithms.
+One of the earliest works on question classification was in~\cite{li-roth-2002-learning} which made use of Support Vector Machines (SVMs) and explored a variety of features like lexical, synctactic, and semantic features.
+Another reference work by~\cite{huang-etal-2008-question} also discusses usage of head words and hypernyms as features for SVM and Maximum Entropy (ME) algorithms.
 They demonstrated the effectiveness of statistical learning methods in classifying questions, while rule-based classification~\cite{hovy-etal-2002-typology} via string matching in questions have also been explored in earlier works.

 Following these works, a review of automatic question classifiers from 2012 to 2017~\cite{silva-etal-2019-systematic} revealed that there was an increase in the number of works proposing neural network-based methods, or using neural networks in combination with rule-based methods.
-The approaches range from concatenating pre-trained word embeddings to form a question embedding~\cite{godea-nielsen-2018-annotating}, to combining CNN and LSTM in a hybrid model~\cite{Zhou2016/12}, effectively balancing feature extraction and sequence modeling, and was shown to outperform traditional machine learning techniques and earlier deep learning models in classifying questions across various domains.
+The approaches include concatenating pre-trained word embeddings to form a question embedding~\cite{godea-nielsen-2018-annotating}, incorporating subword information in character-based Convolutional Neural Network (CNN)~\cite{pota2018ijcnn}, and combining CNN and Long Short-Term Memory (LSTM) in a hybrid model~\cite{Zhou2016/12}.
+These neural networks, effectively balancing feature extraction and sequence modeling, were shown to outperform traditional machine learning techniques and earlier deep learning models in classifying questions across various domains.
+More recently, Pre-trained Language Models (PLMs) and Large Language Models (LLMs) which have been trained on large amounts of text data have shown their success in natural language understanding-based tasks such as question generation and classification~\cite{ALFARABY2024100298}), but questions might have domain-specific terminologies or technical jargon which may not be captured fully by such generalized models.

+While there are other works which focus on question classification using neural networks, we review the two works up to date that specifically makes use of text graphs and highlight the improvements we propose with PQ-GCN.
+The first work~\cite{supraja-khong-2024} incorporates dependency parsing between words, Pointwise Mutual Information (PMI) between regular expressions, cosine similarity between phrase embeddings, and KL divergence between topics in a heterogeneous graph for question and short document classification.
+The authors based the architecture on TensorGCN~\cite{Liu_You_Zhang_Wu_Lv_2020} and 4 heterogeneous node sets and adjacency matrices, while PQ-GCN is based on SHINE~\cite{wang-etal-2021-hierarchical} and uses 5 homogeneous node sets and adjacency matrices which reduces sparsity in input data.
+The second work~\cite{pawestri-question-gat-2024} uses word graph based on dependency parsing, and trains a Graph Attention Network (GAT)~\cite{veličković2018graph}.
+This approach lacks consideration for other textual features, such as semantic and sequential relationships between words and phrases, that would enable better understanding of questions.